NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ### 1. Check your workflow validates at Cylc 7

-Cylc 7 supports some depracted syntax, but you will need to upgrade this before moving to Cylc 8.
+Cylc 7 supports some depracted syntax so you will need to upgrade this before moving to Cylc 8.

 Navigate to the `roses` suite directory and run the following:
 ```